 But our tourism product is evolving, and there’s room to expand into these new spaces.
 Eco-tourism offers huge potential – both to generate income and to support conservation efforts.
 From stunning marine life on coral reefs to migratory birds in our protected wetlands – there’s something for everyone.

 Medical tourism is another expanding area.
-Can you think of a more perfect destination to undergo and then and skilled medical practitioners.
-The island is home to an accredited JCI fertility centre.
+Can you think of a more perfect destination to undergo a medical procedure performed by skilled medical practitioners?
+The island is also home to an accredited JCI fertility centre.